arunsingh/quantum-sidecar-examples/README.md

 print(out)
 PY
 # If QPU_GATEWAY_HOST is unset, you’ll get a Cirq-simulated result; set the env and it will route through the gateway

+#rebuild images so that at runtime already `cirq` is installed
 ```

 ## High‑Frequency Trading (Quantum Boltzmann Machine)